Read the Daily Pennsylvanian's coverage of this event here.

 Global Shifts: Urbanization, Migration, and Demography: An Examination of Marginalization & Inequality

 April 20th: "Displacement to development: How marginalization and inequality shape Global Shifts," is an invitation-only experts meeting, convening a select group of scholars, policymakers, and practitioners for a series of substantive conversations looking at the ways in which marginalization and inequality shape global shifts.
 If you are a Penn faculty member or graduate student and interested in participating in this day, please contatct Kate Leader, firstname.lastname@example.org.

-9:00-10:00AM: Registration and breakfast
+8:30-9:30AM: Registration and Breakfast

 9:30AM: Welcoming Remarks

-· Amy Gadsden, Executive Director, Penn Global, University of Pennsylvania
+- Amy Gadsden, Executive Director, Penn Global, University of Pennsylvania

 Moderator: Susan Wachter, Albert Sussman Professor of Real Estate and Professor of Finance; Co-Director of PennIUR

 Announcement of winners of PWH-PennIUR Photo Competition

-From 12:00-1:00PM, you are invited to join PennIUR for "MUSA Earth Day 2017: Climate Migration and Spatial Analysis."
+PennIUR Earth Day Lecture (optional): From 1:15-2:15PM, you are invited to join PennIUR for its annual lecture, "MUSA Earth Day 2017: Urbanization, Migration, and Climate Change: What Can We Learn From a Spatial Perspective?"
 This lecture by Deborah Balk, Associate Director of the CUNY Institute for Demographic Research, will take place over lunch in the Global Policy Lab.
-Click here for more details and to register.

-Migration & Inequality
+2:30-4:30PM: Migration & Inequality

-1:15-1:20PM: Welcome and Introduction of Anne C. Richard
+Introduction of Distinguished Speaker, Anne C. Richard

-· LaShawn Jefferson, Deputy Director, PWH
+- LaShawn R. Jefferson, Deputy Director, PWH

 Remarks by Anne C. Richard, Assistant Secretary of State for Population, Refugees, and Migration (2012-2017) and Perry World House Visiting Fellow

 Moderator: Susan Martin, Founder, Institute for the Study of International Migration, Georgetown University; Donald G. Herzberg Professor Emerita of International Migration

 4:30PM: Closing Remarks